 Since 2011, Black Sabbitch have been selling out shows and wowing even the most difficult to please Sabbath worshipers, gaining a rabid fan base and the respect of critics and fans alike.
 They were hand picked by Sharon and Ozzy Osbourne himself to open the inaugural Ozzfiesta in 2015.
 The LA Weekly recently said of Black Sabbitch.
 "Finally Black Sabbitch took the stage and pretty much melted everyones' faces.
 The all-female Black Sabbath... were not only talented — nailing every note of the legendary group's familiar repertoire — but were captivating to an almost distracting level.
 Looking up at them from the crowd (which had erupted into a mosh pit...)
 I couldn't help but wonder what these women's stories were.
 They emanated the effortless cool of rock and roll, but with about 10 extra ounces of sexy confidence...
 LA WEEKLY

-Black Sabbitch is the brainchild of Angie Scarpa (drums) and Blare N. Bitch (Guitar).
-Coming from the world of original music, each woman was already considered to be among the best at what they do, Blare having lead the all girl powerhouse "Betty Blowtorch" and Angie drumming for post punk thrashers "The Art of Safecracking".
+The brainchild of Angie Scarpa (drums) and Blare N. Bitch (Guitar), Black Sabbitch come from the world of original music.
+Each woman was already considered to be among the best at what they do, Blare having lead the all girl powerhouse "Betty Blowtorch" and Angie drumming for post punk thrashers "The Art of Safecracking".
 Friends for over a decade, Angie and Blare decided to get together one night and play some Sabbath and from the first downbeat of "War Pigs" they knew they had something special.

 RESPONSIBLE AGENT: MELODY KING